MTayyab10/How-to-Start-a-Start-up/README.md

 ### Why you should start Start-up?

-Every one whos start start-up always says that you couldn't imagine how hard and painful it is going to be.
-You should start start-up that you can feel compelled by a particular problem and that you can think starting a company you can solve that probelm.
+Every one whos start start-up always says that you couldn't imagine how hard and painful it is going to be.  return You should start start-up that you can feel compelled by a particular problem and that you can think starting a company you can solve that probelm.
 **Passion** should come first and **Start-up** second.

 ### 1. Idea